 A. Any revision to the calculation of the net base energy cost for the accumulation period;

-B. The calculation of the monthly amount that was over-collected or under-collected through its RAM;
+B. The calculation of the monthly amount that was over-billed or under-billed through its RAM;

 C. The electric utility’s monthly short-term debt interest rate along with: